ustaxcourt/ef-cms/docs/external-contributions.md

 ### External Contributor

+Below is a general overview of the workflow that would best prepare your contribution for inclusion in the project.

 1. Branch from `court/staging` into a branch in a separate fork.
     1. How you work in your own fork is up to you, but keep in mind the public nature of the main fork.
         1. Your branch name should be professional.